 To save the raw signal, click Save.
-A window opens similar to Figure C-13 below.
+A window opens similar to that shown in Figure C-13 below.
 Enter the desired name, and click Save to save the signal as a text file.

 Figure C-13: Save As Window